Myriam3/FullStackEngineerChallenge/README.md

 #### Forms

-EditReview.vue and EditEmployee.vue are used for adding (with route) or modifying (called by a parent component).
+_EditReview.vue_ and _EditEmployee.vue_ are used for adding (with route) or modifying (called by a parent component).
-AddFeedback is used only for adding (modifying feedback not implemented).
+_AddFeedback.vue_ is used only for adding (modifying feedback not implemented).

 # Assumptions

 - The employee (User) can add a feedback to only an assigned review.
-- The employee (User) can see other employees profile and reviews
+- The employee (User) can see other employees profile and reviews.
-- The feedback is not anonymous
+- The feedback is not anonymous.
-- Feedback can be added only by a User not by and Admin user
+- Feedback can be added only by a User not by an Admin.
-- There is no need to display all the reviews somewhere
-- A Feedback is linked to one review, it appears in its Review page only (Improvement: given feedbacks history in the Employee profile)
+- A Feedback is linked to one review, it appears only in its Review page (Improvement: given feedbacks history in the Employee profile)
 - A user (admin) cannot delete oneself
+- Admin user cannot give feedback

 # Not implemented / Improvements

-- user authentification
+- User authentification (token or password)
-- deleting/modifying feedback
+- Deleting/Modifying feedback
+- Deleting Review
-- Basic error handling and form validion only
+- More error handling and form validation
-- Prevent review assignment for feedback if own review (currently can give a feedback to oneself)
+- Prevent assigning a review for feedback to the reviewee (currently can give a feedback to oneself)
 - Search reviews, employees
-- Admin user cannot give feedback
 - Handle employee deletion (what to do with the former feedbacks and reviews)
 - ...